Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 Vue is more like: “Oh, you're a web-developer, let's write some HTML, CSS & JS together”

 - you feel familiar
-- writing a component is just writing a javascript object
+- writing a component logic is just writing a javascript object
 - the team provides some must-have modules
 - those modules integrate quickly in your application
 - …but you're still free to